vsivsi/meteor-job/README.md

 ### `j.repeat([options])`

 Set how many times this job will be automatically re-run by the job Collection.
 Each time it is re-run, a new job is created in the job collection.
 This is equivalent to running `job.rerun()`.
 Only `'completed'` jobs are repeated.
 Failing jobs that exhaust their retries will not repeat.
-By default, if an infinitely repeating job is added to the job Collection, any existing repeating jobs of the same type that are cancellable, will be cancelled.
-See `option.cancelRepeats` for `job.save()` for more info.
+By default, if an infinitely repeating job is added to the job Collection, any existing repeating jobs of the same type will also continue to repeat.
+See `option.cancelRepeats` for `job.save()` for more info on how to override this behavior.
 Returns `job`, so it is chainable.

 `options:`
 * `repeats` -- Number of times to rerun the job.
 Default: `Job.forever`